jevgenik/manuals/source/files/software/linux/kernel.rst

   -  ``dmesg --follow`` - print kernel messages as they are generated
   -  ``dmesg | tail`` - print last kernel messages (last 10 lines)

+* ``dkms`` - Dynamic Kernel Module Support (DKMS).
+It is a framework that allows for the installation of low-level system software on a running system.
+It is used to automatically build and install kernel modules that are not included in the mainline kernel.

+  - ``dkms status`` - display the status of kernel modules managed by DKMS

 * ``lsusb`` - list USB devices

   -  ``lsusb -t`` - show USB devices in a tree